Hi, I’m Valerie Quintanilla, but you can call me Val. Thanks for visiting me here at Girl’s Gotta Drink!

 I started my little site back in 2012 as a way to occupy my time during my early expat days.
 The region has long seemed elusive to would-be travelers with little information available online.
 My approach in my writing here has been to answer questions I had as a visitor to the area, but with the insight of a local.

-As a wino, I am blessed to be so close to such incredible wine regions in other parts of Italy, France, Spain, Germany, etc. So, I like to write about those adventures as well.
+In addition, as a wino I am blessed to live close to other incredible wine regions around Italy, France, Spain, Germany, etc. So, I write about those adventures as well.

 One of the first questions I get when I meet readers is, “how did you get here?”

 In 2011, I found my way to Piedmont (Piemonte in Italiano) located in Northern Italy.
 It was a short three days at the end of an amazing adventure driving the boot, south to north.
 (Talk about contrast!)